Lost in Music: Chart performance

 "Lost in Music" was one of the group's biggest hits, charting at No. 35 on the US Billboard R&B chart (then called the Hot Soul Singles chart).
 It also reached the UK top twenty in three separate decades.
 The original version reached No. 17 in 1979, a remixed version reached No. 4 in 1984, and another remix reached No. 14 in 1993.

 Reception

 Cash Box described the song as a "very Chic tune" with "sparse, elegant instrumentation and a "fascinating" hook.
 Richard Smith from Melody Maker wrote, "'Lost in Music' was a slice of pure pop heaven.
 A song about the simple thrill of going out dancing, every bit as thrilling as the feeling it was trying to describe."
 Alan Jones from Music Week gave the 1993 remix three out of five, adding that "once again the original Chic hallmarks are ditched to turn the track into an edgy, percussive rattling slab of Nineties dance music."
 Record World said that the "clear clean production, snappy percussion, & choir-like vocals are overwhelming."

+The Atlantic said, "People did a lot of cocaine to this song, but it doesn't sound like cocaine.
+It sounds natural and compassionate and connected: piano-gushes; a warm rush of strings; breathy, confiding vocals.
+The message is uncompromising: Get out on the dance floor, because the Protestant work ethic will kill you."